 Bob has presented at organizations such as Worldwide Employee Benefits (WEB), the Cleveland Tax Institute, Cleveland Tax Club, Private Equity Roundtable, Columbus CEO Forum, and the American Society of Pension Professionals and Actuaries (ASPPA).
 He has presented to the ABA on a broad range of topics including hybrid plans, health care reform, qualified plans as investors in private equity funds, using retirement plans as part of a business entrance or exit strategy, the deferred compensation rules under Section 409A, M&A issues, the Pension Protection Act, financial aspects of qualified plans, and IRAs, joint venture employee benefit issues, cross-tested and age-weighted profit sharing plans, investment advice, investment and fee disclosures and fiduciary issues.

 Bob is an active member of the American Bar Association.
 He is a former chair of both the Employee Benefits Committee of the American Bar Association’s Section of Taxation, and also the Employee Benefit Plans and Other Compensation Arrangements Group of the ABA, Section of Real Property, Trust and Estate Law, as well as a former member of the ABA Joint Committee on Employee Benefits.
 He has previously served as chair of the Employee Benefits Subcommittee on Defined Contribution Plans of the ABA Tax Section.

-For the last 10 years, he has been selected for inclusion in The Best Lawyers in America© (2008-2018) in the areas of Employee Benefits (ERISA) Law.
-He also has been selected to the Ohio Super Lawyers list in the area of Employee Benefits Law.
+For over 10 years, he has been selected for inclusion in The Best Lawyers in America© (2008-2020) in the area of Employee Benefits (ERISA) Law.
+He also was selected to the Ohio Super Lawyers list from 2014-2016.